EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cAllocationTreeFraction_Friedlingstein1999`: adjust the allocation coefficients according to the fraction of trees to herbaceous &amp; fine to coarse root partitioning
+- `cAllocationTreeFraction_Friedlingstein1999`: Adjusts allocation coefficients according to the fraction of trees to herbaceous plants and fine to coarse root partitioning.

 </details>